irene-tang/fixasc/README.md

 This replaces missing values with 0 and replaces condition numbers with their word descriptions (e.g. 1 => match_tap) for each of five IXS measures files.

 It also repairs the unexplainable error where some random lines in the measures files contained a zero condition value but a non-zero sequence value; for these, it replaces the sequence value wtih 0.

+The edited files become stored into `data/eyedry/edited_originals` per the script.

 ## Step 6: Statistical Analysis
 IN PROGRESS